Akanksha24999/LLM_Chat_App/README.md

 2. Configure Environment Variables
 Create a .env file in the root directory and provide your Gemini API key and database credentials.

-Variable: Description
+Variable | Description
-GEMINI_API_KEY: Your Google Gemini API Key
+GEMINI_API_KEY: Your Google Gemini API Key.
-DB_USER: PostgreSQL Username
+DB_USER: PostgreSQL Username.
-DB_PASSWORD: PostgreSQL Password
+DB_PASSWORD: PostgreSQL Password.
-DB_NAME: PostgreSQL Database Name
+DB_NAME: PostgreSQL Database Name.

 3. Build and Start Services
 Run the following command to build the images and start the containers in detached mode: